 AEM Resources and Tools

-Audio-Supported Reading - Audio-supported reading (ASR) is a technology-based approach for accessing and working with text presented in either braille or enlarged (magnified) print.
+Audio-Supported Reading (ASR) is a technology-based approach for accessing and working with text presented in either braille or enlarged (magnified) print.
 This approach allows a user to listen to a spoken version of text while looking at screen-displayed print or touching braille.
 In ASR, both the rate of information pick up and the portion of attention paid to braille or print—in combination with speech—can be controlled by the user.
 With sufficient practice, both braille readers and magnified print readers can greatly increase the rate at which they move through text using ASR.
 In this video, Dr. Richard Jackson, a professor at Boston College and a Senior Research Scientist at CAST, describes his early struggles with text reading as a consequence of his severe low vision and reveals how he uses technology to blend both reading and listening to dramatically increase his efficiency.